sifanexisted/sifanexisted.github.io/_pages/about.md

 News
 ======

+- **[06/2025]** Our new paper "FunDiff: Diffusion Models over Function Spaces for Physics-Informed Generative Modeling" is now available on [arXiv](https://arxiv.org/abs/2506.07902).

+- **[05/2025]** Our new paper "TANTE: Time-Adaptive Operator Learning via Neural Taylor Expansion" is now available on [arXiv](https://arxiv.org/abs/2502.08574).

 - **[02/2025]** Our new paper "Sharp-PINNs: Staggered hard-constrained physics-informed neural networks for phase field modelling of corrosion" is now available on [arXiv](https://arxiv.org/abs/2502.11942).

 - **[02/2025]** Our new paper "Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective" is now available on [arXiv](https://arxiv.org/abs/2502.00604).